BonsaiDen/JavaScript-Garden/doc/this.md

 When `method` gets called on a instance of `Bar`, `this` will now refer to that instance.

-### Best Practices
+### Best practices

-Don't try to work around the behavior of `this` in JavaScript.
-Instead, **understand** how and why it works the way it does.
-Otherwise you'll end up with a lot of bugs that seem to be there for no good reason.
+Understand the exact workings of `this` and not trying to work around them is a requirement for writing efficient, well designed code that can make use of features such as [prototypical inheritance](#prototype) and [closures](#closures).